Agent54/xe-computer-launcher/README.md

 # XE-Darc Launcher

-XE-Darc launcher is the entrypoint for the XE-Dark system.
+XE-Darc launcher is the entrypoint for the XE-Darc system.

 ## Requirements